AlliVaughn/lvlup_curriculum/weeks/week_1.2.md

 * run the project by clicking the "run" button (which is like running "rails s" in a traditional local development environment)
 * click on the url in the terminal window and see your page holder for your app!

-## Taking a look at that structure:You can see that rails new created a lot directories and files.
+## You can see that rails new created a lot directories and files.
 The ones we want to focus on today are:

 |File Folder    | Purpose                 |
 |---------------|-------------------------|